Tree of Life The Howl of Palestinia

 The challenge and the promise, then, is that the spiritual mind must take precedence over the carnal mind, suffusing the body with the Light of HaShem, that the new creature may attain its maturity in Mashiyach, thereby manifesting Y'Sharla.
 To that end, we are called to leave all personal Earth-bound trials behind, that we can be free to take up the path to Golgotha unencumbered by the cares of the world.

-To walk that path in the footsteps of Y'shua is to enter into the pagent of the exodus from Egypt in the company of Moses and the rest; for the path plays out in the wilderness of Gethsemene, where we will face the dark night of the soul, wrestling with God as did Jacob at Beth-El.
+To walk that path in the footsteps of Y'shua is to enter into the pageant of the exodus from Egypt in the company of Moses and the rest; for the path plays out in the wilderness of Gethsemane, where we will face the dark night of the soul, wrestling with God as did Jacob at Beth-El.
 These trials are given that we might resolve unsettled matters, purchasing new garments for the new creature by toiling in the Father's soul fields.
 The dust of the ground carries the Father's curse, which is lifted from the new creature as the grace of gentle Immanual is imbued with Power from on high.
 Resting in the Father, we find that we are prepared to walk the path of the masters, furnished to all good works; for it is not we who speak or do anything, but the Power of God in us.

 Jihad has nothing to do with any exterior consideration.
 It is fought within through interactions with others who are fighting their own battles.
 Brothers are for adversity.
 They clash, bringing their strengths to points of contention.
 If one insists upon having the advantage, that one is Cain.
 Unloving aggression may seem to have advantage for a season, but the real strength belongs to the one willing to risk his life by engaging a brother's demons, that the Salvation of God might spread throughout the earth.